How to Stop Overusing These 4 Common words in Your Writing

 Four Common Words to Avoid Using Over & Over

 Starting a sentence with ‘if’ can come across as lazy.
 It’s speculative and unclear.
 Writing in an active and authoritative voice means being certain about what you’re saying.

-And here’s a little writer’s secret: most of us aren’t completely certain about what you’re saying, we’re only pretty sure and simply avoid writing like that.
+And here’s a little writer’s secret: most of us aren’t completely certain about what we’re saying, we’re only pretty sure and simply avoid writing like that.